 Price: $3,400.
 Learn more about the Lindenhurst Ring.

 The magnificent Lindenhurst Ring features a navette design embellished with a mesmerizing sunburst openwork display.
 Handcrafted circa 1900, this Edwardian-era platinum beauty features a 0.30-carat center diamond with I color and VS2 clarity.
 What’s more, each cardinal direction features an additional round diamond amongst the stunning openwork patterns.

 27. Rideau Ring

-This ring is a beautiful example of a Victorian-era engagement ring, dating back to around 1880.
-It features pave-set diamonds in a dome-shaped silver mounting.
-This French ring’s center stone is a 0.30 carats antique cushion cut diamond with single cuts to old European cut diamonds surrounding it.
-This ring is the perfect choice for someone who wants an ethical and environmentally friendly engagement ring that is also unique and stunning.
+This beautiful Victorian-era engagement ring, was created circa 1880 and features pavé-set diamonds in a dome-shaped silver mounting.
+This French ring’s center stone is a 0.30-carat antique cushion-cut diamond with single cuts to old European cut diamonds surrounding it.
+This ring is the perfect choice for those who want an ethical and environmentally friendly engagement ring that is also bold and unique.

 28. Escan Ring

 Price: $4,500.
 Learn more about the Escan Ring.

 The Escan Ring is another example of dramatic floral designs in ethical engagement rings.

 This Victorian-era cluster ring features a floral motif centered around a 0.55-carat rose-cut diamond, with J color, and VS1 clarity.
 Most importantly, the surrounding cluster of rose-cut diamonds further accentuates the center stone, forming a flower head design.
 Finally, yellow gold backs the diamonds, while the remainder of the ring is silver.

 Price: $10,500.
 Learn more about the Morrison Ring.